 Good customer service matters more than ever to consumers.
-We know, for example, that “50% of customers increase their purchasing with a brand after a positive customer service experience,” and that “86% of customers would pay up to 25% more in order to get a better customer service experience,” thanks to data gathered by Hubspot.
+We know, for example, that “50% of customers increase their purchasing with a brand after a positive customer service experience,” and that “67% of customers would pay more to get a better customer service experience,” thanks to data gathered by Hubspot.

 Supporting more channels with the same number of resources means being strategic about how and when you communicate.
 Customer service email templates can be one tool in your arsenal that saves you time, without compromising the level of care you provide to customers.